superbrothers/kubernetes-docs/kubectl_cp.md

 ## kubectl cp

-Copy files and directories to and from containers.
+Copy files and directories to and from containers

 ### Synopsis